Home > Cruises > Worldwide Cruises > Viking World Voyage II

 Seydisfjördur enjoys a mountainous setting at the end of a fjord.
 It traces its origins to the early days of Viking settlements.
 Though the town is tiny, it boasts an impressive history.
 It hosted the world's first modern whaling station and pioneered international communications when it welcomed the first telegraph cable, linking Iceland to Europe.
 Colorful wooden homes line the streets, overseen by starkly picturesque slopes and the soaring summits of Mounts Bjólfur and Strandartindur.

-Nicknamed the “Capital of the North,” Akureyri is set at the end of the Eyjafjördur and enjoys a mild climate, unusual for a northern city just 62 miles from the Arctic Circle.
+Nicknamed the 'Capital of the North,' Akureyri is set at the end of the Eyjafjördur and enjoys a mild climate, unusual for a northern city just 62 miles from the Arctic Circle.
 Folk culture is robust in Akureyri; the Vefarinn dance was invented here to celebrate the harvest.
-Other points of pride include the Public Park and Botanic Garden, where some 2,000 plant species grow, and the hilltop Akureyrarkirkja, the local church that is home to a stained glass window from Coventry Cathedral in England.
+Other points of pride include the Public Park and Botanic Garden, where some 2,000 plant species grow, and the hilltop Akureyrarkirkja, the local church that is home to a stained glass window that originated in a church in London, England, prior to World War II.

 Ísafjördur, nestled at the foot of dramatic mountain slopes, is the capital and largest settlement on the Westfjords, a large peninsula in northwestern Iceland that is connected to the mainland by a wide isthmus.
 This rugged, unspoiled region is home to landscapes of breathtaking natural beauty, from jagged mountain peaks, to red- and gold-sand beaches, cascading waterfalls and Drangajökull, Iceland's only expanding glacier.
 The Westfjords teem with birdlife; Látrabjarg, located on the peninsula's western shores, is the site of one of Europe's largest bird cliffs.